CALED-Team/codequest23-c-submission/README.md

 All functions in the code are commented so I would recommend checking the comments first.

-Most logic of the game is inside the `Game` class.
+Most of the logic of the game is inside `game.c` file.
 The input is already read and parsed for you.
 You can, if you need, change the input reading logic.

-The main part of the code you should change is `Game::respondToTurn`.
-Use the `objects` attribute to process what's happening in the game and respond with an action.
+The main part of the code you should change is `respondToTurn` function.
+Use the `game->objects` (and `game->currentTurnMessage` if you need) attributes to process what's happening in the game and respond with an action.